aamik/lottomachine/README.md

 # Lottery Simulation Program aka Lottomachine

 ## Description
+This was one of my first Python programs, done for a course.
+It was a fun little project with animations in terminal.
 This program simulates a lottery game where the user can choose their own lottery numbers and see how they fare against a series of simulated lottery draws.
 The program provides a variety of features including calculating the probability of matching numbers, plotting the cumulative probability over multiple runs, and saving the results to a text file.
 Code comments in Finnish.

 ## Features
 - **User Input:** The program allows the user to input their own lottery numbers at the start of the game.